Ruhan-codes/over-the-wire_journey/Bandit-Level-31.md

 ---

 ### 📸 Screenshot Placement
-(Place your screenshot here showing the push output and password)
+(Place your screenshot here showing the push output and password)level31.png

 ---